linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

       iscsiDirHostPath: /usr/local/etc/iscsi
       iscsiDirHostPathType: ""
   ```
-- Since we are using snapshots, you also need to install a snapshot controller such as https://github.com/democratic-csi/charts/tree/master/stable/snapshot-controller
-  - You can skip this step if you disable snapshots in your YAML file
-  - `helm upgrade --install --namespace kube-system --create-namespace snapshot-controller democratic-csi/snapshot-controller`
-  - `kubectl -n kube-system logs -f -l app=snapshot-controller`
 - Deploy: `helm upgrade --install --namespace democratic-csi --values freenas-api-iscsi.yaml truenas-iscsi democratic-csi/democratic-csi`
 - Verify:
   - You're looking to see that everything is fully running.
 It may take a minute to spin up.